How Much Does Weed Control Cost in 2023?

 What Stops Weeds From Coming Back?

 One sure way to stop weeds from coming back the following year is to use systemic herbicides.
-Weeds are known for their stubbornness and more often than not, you’ll see them pop up in your garden regardless.
+Weeds are hard to kill, and more often than not, you’ll see them pop up in your garden regardless.
 Don’t give up hope just yet!
 Systemic herbicides are the best option to kill the entire weed down to the root.

 These herbicides are absorbed by the plant once applied and are then transported through the rest of the plant.
 This process kills the roots so that there is no chance of future germination.
 Systemic herbicides are especially useful on weeds such as dandelions whose taproots can reach 10 inches down into the soil.